 My save file system got a tiny addition, too.
 Thanks to a conversation with juju I implemented a super simple versioning to my save files that, in the current iteration, simply deletes the old settings files when there is a version mismatch.
 Later on, when I already have a few players actually playing the game after release, I can then expand on this versioning to ensure I can transfer the old settings and only delete/modify the settings I actually changed the structure of to avoid conflicts.
 This would then maintain user friendliness for the player and help keep compatibility levels high.

 While I also did some code and script cleanups, the last thing I want to write about is that a few of my closest friends got the first version to playtest.
 The feedback I got was surprisingly positive for such a small amount of actual gameplay and this makes me extremely proud and motivates me to further develop fun content.
 The gameplay seems to be satisfying and fun enough for them to enjoy their play sessions.
 I also received feedback on my menus, their structure and behavior.
 In that aspect I still need to unify the functions a bit, but overall it was okay.
 We also found a weird bug with a PS4 controller(in combination with a gamepad remapper tool) attached, resulting in broken keyboard controls.
 That one still needs to be pinned down and fixed, though.

 That’s it for today.
 I thank you again for your interest in the development of GreyHole and leave you with kind regards,

-If you like this entry, you can read up the previous blog post “Highscore and Saving and more”.
+If you like this entry, you can read up the next blog post “damage types and a new enemy” or the previous one “Highscore and Saving and more”.
 You can also sign up to the newsletter, so I can inform you about new blog posts.
 Or you can get involved on my Discord server.GreyHole - #DevBlog -